dutchcoders/goftp/MANUAL.md

 ---

+# Appendix #

+This section contains information about the state of the lib development and the ftp protocol.

 ## Notes on the different list commands for ftp ##

 This is a small review of how FTP listing commands actually work in practice.
 A more detailed description of the FTP protocols can be found in the following links:

 1. [http://cr.yp.to/ftp.html](http://cr.yp.to/ftp.html "http://cr.yp.to/ftp.html") (D. J. Bernstein's FTP Reference )